 Brockport and City Schools Enhance Each Other's Learning

-As they kicked off their six-week program at The College at Brockport, State University of New York, this July, the students in each Summer LEAP class wrote up a charter to guide their behavior.
+As they kicked off their six-week program at SUNY Brockport, State University of New York, this July, the students in each Summer LEAP class wrote up a charter to guide their behavior.
 As part of the process, students were asked to complete the sentence, “I want to feel ________.”
 Some of their answers included: Respected.
 Appreciated.
 Helped.

 Summer LEAP (Learning Enrichment to Achieve Potential) addresses these emotional needs as much as academic needs.
 The program helps low-income families in the Rochester area close the achievement gap and prevent the summer learning loss often suffered by these children.
 Interwoven with traditional classroom lessons are conversations about ethics and morals, community service, self-esteem, and interpersonal skills.